 One camera.
 Whole contract.

-Section 889 does not care which contract the covered equipment is on - if any part of the contractor's estate uses covered kit, the federal relationship is at risk.
-The same logic is spreading: the UK (2022 Cabinet Office statement), Australia (2023 Defence removal), India (2024 MeitY rules, mandatory April 2026), the Netherlands and Taiwan have their own restrictions, and state / local authorities increasingly inherit the federal posture.
+Section 889 doesn't care which contract the equipment sits on - if any part of the contractor's estate uses covered kit, the federal relationship is at risk.
+Other governments are heading the same way.
+The UK (2022 Cabinet Office statement) and Australia (2023 Defence removal) already have their own restrictions; India, the Netherlands and Taiwan are following.
+State and local authorities receiving federal money tend to inherit whatever Washington decides.

 Federal agencies